Security

 • The driver declares its signature header (e.g., X-Grafana-Signature)

-• On incoming POST, if the env var is set, the middleware computes HMAC-SHA256(secret, request.body) and compares with the header value
+• On incoming POST, if the env var is set, the middleware computes HMAC-SHA256(secret, request.body) and compares with the header value using hmac.compare_digest (constant-time)

 • Missing or invalid signature → 403 Forbidden